-Hakkari Steles In 1998, 13 stone steles were found on the northern skirts of the Medieval Castle in Hakari city center.
-They vary in height from 0.70 meters to 3.10 meters and depict naked male figures wearing codpieces with a dagger hanging above them.
-Figures are depicted holding containers in their hands.
-These include human skin, axes, daggers, knives and spears as well as wild animals like goats and deer.
-Two of the stelae have different characteristics that make them seem to belong to women.
-Steles made in Hakkari were created by different craftsmen but adhered to certain rules.
-These steles belong to the ruling class who live in tents, which are understood to be from the second half of the 2nd millennium BC.
-In contrast, these stones are not seen very often in ancient Anatolia and the Near East.
-In particular, there is a long time difference between them that spans from 3rd millennium BC to 12th century AD.
-There’s also strong ties between stone statues of the Gokturk period and Central Asian tombstones due to their shared vessel held in both hands.
+Hakkari Steles Thirteen stone steles were discovered in 1998 on the northern slopes of the Medieval Castle in Hakari city center.
+These steles vary in height from 0.70 to 3.10 meters and feature naked male figures wearing codpieces with a dagger hanging above them.
+The figures depicted in the steles hold containers in their hands, including human skin, axes, daggers, knives, spears, and wild animals such as goats and deer.
+Two of the steles have unique characteristics that suggest they were created for women.
+Crafted by different craftsmen, the Hakkari steles follow certain rules and belong to the ruling class who lived in tents during the second half of the 2nd millennium BC.
+These stones are rare in ancient Anatolia and the Near East, with a significant time difference between them spanning from the 3rd millennium BC to the 12th century AD.
+Additionally, the shared vessel held in both hands of the stone statues from the Gokturk period and Central Asian tombstones suggests a strong connection between them.